How Aiming.Pro Works

 - Fortnite’s bullet spread and sniper zoom sensitivity

 Whilst it would be theoretically possible to recreate some of these conditions in Aiming.Pro, in practice there too many more variables at play to make it realistic.
 It would never be good enough to remove the need for game-specific training.
 But that’s ok.
-Much like a golfer needs to practice core skills as well as practising with their own, unique clubs as well as on specific golf-course, so it’s the same with aiming.
+Much like a golfer needs to practice core skills as well as practicing with their own, unique clubs as well as on specific golf-course, so it’s the same with aiming.
 The most important part is the practice of core skills but this alone isn’t sufficient.
 Some game specific training will always be necessary.